Volcanic Seven Summits

 The Volcanic Seven Summits are the highest volcanoes on each of the seven continents, just as the Seven Summits are the highest peaks on each of the seven continents.
-Summiting all seven is regarded as a mountaineering challenge, first postulated as such in 1999.

-Two of the Volcanic Seven Summits are also in the Seven Summits list.
-Mount Kilimanjaro and Mount Elbrus, which were formed volcanically, are the highest peaks of their respective continents.
+Two of the Volcanic Seven Summits are also on the Seven Summits list.
+Kilimanjaro and Mount Elbrus, which were formed volcanically, are the highest peaks of their respective continents.

 Definitions

-Due to different interpretations of continental borders (geological, geographical, geopolitical) several definitions for the highest summits per continent and the number of continents are possible.
+Due to different interpretations of continental borders (geological, geographical, geopolitical), several definitions for the highest summits per continent and the number of continents are possible.
 The number of seven continents used here is based on the continent model used in Western Europe and the United States.

 An additional complication in determining the highest volcanic summits is defining exactly what constitutes a volcano and how much topographic prominence it must have relative to any nearby non-volcanic peaks in order to qualify.
 For the purposes of this list, the summits must be an actual eruptive volcanic center, not merely made of volcanic rocks which were uplifted by other geological processes.
 In addition, a topographic prominence of at least 1000 ft is required, so that the list includes only genuine volcanic mountains and not minor outpourings of lava which happened to leak to the Earth's surface in high-altitude regions (see Asia below).